bitcoin-dot-org/developer.bitcoin.org/devguide/p2p_network.rst

 In the header hashes field of the `“getblocks” message <../reference/p2p_networking.html#getblocks>`__, this new node sends the header hash of the only block it has, the genesis block (6fe2…0000 in internal byte order).
 It also sets the stop hash field to all zeroes to request a maximum-size response.

-Upon :ref:`receipt <term-receipt>` of the `“getblocks” message <../reference/p2p_networking.html#getblocks>`__, the sync node takes the first (and only) header hash and searches its local best block chain for a block with that header hash.
+Upon :term:`receipt <Receipt>` of the `“getblocks” message <../reference/p2p_networking.html#getblocks>`__, the sync node takes the first (and only) header hash and searches its local best block chain for a block with that header hash.
 It finds that block 0 matches, so it replies with 500 block inventories (the maximum response to a `“getblocks” message <../reference/p2p_networking.html#getblocks>`__) starting from block 1.
 It sends these inventories in the `“inv” message <../reference/p2p_networking.html#inv>`__ illustrated below.

 .. figure:: /img/dev/en-ibd-inv.svg
    :alt: First Inv Message Sent During IBD